SilverJolteon/MHP1-Event-Quest-Loader/README.md

 ## Notes

 The external MHPSP.bin file is a simple concatenation of .mib quest files, each zero-padded to 0x6800 bytes in length.

+No patch for Freedom yet until I figure out the event quest menu.

 ## Credits